How to fix Mac charger not working issue

 One of the pros of having a MacBook is its portability.
 But what can you do if your battery is almost dead and the charger isn’t working?
-Plugging in your laptop’s power and not seeing the LED indicator light flashing can be frustrating.
-It’s also an issue you usually face in the most inappropriate moments, such as when you want to take your computer to a cafe and do some work outside of your home.
+Plugging in your laptop’s power and not seeing the charging indicator light up can be frustrating.
+And as luck would have it, of course this happens at the exactly most inconvenient time, such as when you want to take your computer to a cafe and do some work outside of your home.

 Why is your MacBook Pro not charging?
 There are in fact a few reasons for you to type something like “Mac charger not working help” in Google’s search bar.
 Well, first, follow a few step-by-step solutions to fix your plugged in not charging issue and then learn how you can extend your laptop’s battery life in no time.

 Find your MacBook Air battery or MacBook Pro battery not charging?
 Don’t worry.
 There are a few ways to check why your laptop may not be getting power.

 Here are some of the reason your Mac charger isn’t working:

 - there’s no electricity

 - an outlet you are using is not working

 What to do if your MacBook won’t charge

 Start with the following recommendations before moving on to troubleshoot your MacBook battery not charging:

 Inspect the hardware.
 Check the basics like your power sockets functioning correctly.
 Next, make sure that there are no breakages on the cable or dark stains on its surface.
 If the cord is damaged, it’s likely to be the cause of the problem.
 Be sure to check the ports for any foreign objects or dust that may have accumulated.
 Debris that is blocking the connection can be removed with a toothpick.